Please note:

 HUM 320 - Cross-Cultural Philosophy in the Humanities (4)

-An exploration of the characteristic ways in which the humanities, with its emphasis on expression, belief and tradition, presents important philosophical concepts.
+Exploration of the characteristic ways in which humanities, with their emphasis on textuality and the history of ideas, presents important philosophical concepts and intellectual problems.
 Based upon an interdisciplinary selection of texts drawn from history, philosophy, literature and the arts.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Breadth-Humanities.

 HUM 321W - The Humanities and Critical Thinking (4)

-A study of the counter-traditions within western civilization.
-Compares and contrasts diverse traditions within western culture that critique its central value systems.
-It will focus on the attempts of great artists and thinkers to break with tradition, and the subsequent creation of new ideas and forms of experience and expression.
-This course may be repeated for credit only when a different topic is taught.
+Study of the counter-traditions in human civilization and thought, including impulses and movements that critique and resist dominant value systems.
+Focuses on writers, artists and thinkers that break with their traditions creating new values, ideas, and forms of experience and expression.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Writing/Breadth-Humanities.

 HUM 325 - The Humanities and the Natural World (4)

-A study of the humanistic, scientific, political, and ideological discourses deriving from concern with the natural environment.
-Using classic and contemporary sources, this course examines the interaction of humans with the non-human world, and includes such topics as human communities and nature, the immersion of the individual in nature, nature and the human habitat.
+Study of the humanistic, scientific, political, and ideological discourses deriving from concerns with the natural environment.
+Uses classic and contemporary sources to examine the interaction of humans with the non-human world, and includes such topics as human communities and nature, the immersion of the individual in nature, animal worlds, nature and the human habitat.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Breadth-Humanities.

 Students in the global humanities joint major programs have the option of taking concentrations to enhance their programs.